-(interpretation ends) So, there's a few different areas where we are collaborating actively with Ilisaqsivik, in terms of mobile trauma response work, in terms of some of the other initiatives around developing Inuit-led and Inuit-specific addictions and trauma treatment in Nunavut.
+(interpretation ends) There are a few different areas where we are collaborating actively with Ilisaqsivik in terms of mobile trauma response work, in terms of some of the other initiatives around developing Inuit-led and Inuitspecific addictions and trauma treatment in Nunavut.

-So, there are a number of different fronts that we are working with Ilisaqsivik on, but I am aware that the honourable member's question was specifically around training.
+There are a number of different fronts that we are working with Ilisaqsivik on, but I am aware that the hon. member's question was specifically around training.
 In terms of the direct link between Ilisaqsivik and my department, I can't speak to those exact details, but I will commit to returning with more detail to the member directly, when I have that available. (interpretation) Thank you, Mr. Speaker.